Trekking to EBC 2025

 5. Lobuche: The trek from Dingboche to Lobuche involves crossing glacial moraines and navigating challenging terrain.

-Reaching EBC and Kalapatthar
+Trekking to EBC and Kalapatthar

 The final stretch to Everest Base Camp (EBC) and Kala Patthar is both challenging and rewarding: